 Having seen the last Thor movie I wasn’t sure what to expect from Thor Ragnarok.
-The reviews were all positive and I went in hoping that Thor Ragnarok would be as good as the hype.
+The reviews were all positive and I went in hoping that it would be as good as the hype.

 Starring Chris Hemsworth as Thor, this instance is much more humourous and has a very tongue in cheek attitude.
 It’s almost like the quirky, cheeky comic books we grew up reading.

-The movie has a very funny sequence near the start with Thor and a devil type character called Surtur.
-After an encounter with Surtur, Thor has a shock to the system…His hammer is destroyed by his banished sister Hela who returns to rise and destroy those who oppose her.
+The film has a very funny sequence near the start with Thor and a devil type character called Surtur.
+After an encounter with Surtur, Thor has a shock to the system with his hammer being destroyed by his banished sister who returns to rise and destroy those who oppose her.
 Hela played by Cate Blanchett’s looks down her nose of her weak father who once ruled the universe but then became a peaceful ruler.

 Thor also has other major losses (no spoilers) and this almost becomes a crisis of confidence for Thor.

-Before they can do that, Thor and Hulk must escape from a Hunger Games style contest.
-It is within this ‘gameshow style’ event that they are pitched against each other.
+Before they can do that Thor and Hulk must escape from the Hunger Games style contest where they are pitched against each other.
 This is all under the watchful eye of game keeper “Grandmaster” played by the amazing Jeff Goldblum.